-AFCA is leading the development of an industry and national Forestry Log Haulage Registered Code of Practice (FLHRCoP).
+AFCA has led the development of an industry and national Forestry Log Haulage Registered Code of Practice (LHC) which has now been endorsed by industry.

 The AFPA Growers Chamber members held an out of session meeting on 18 December 2019 and resolved the following: